stefanpejcic/OpenPanel/documentation/docs/admin/users/openpanel.md

 <Tabs>
   <TabItem value="openadmin-user-ip" label="With OpenAdmin" default>

-To change IP address for a user, click on the 'Edit Information' link for the user, then elect the new IP address and click on 'Save changes'.
+To change IP address for a user, click on the 'Edit Information' link for the user, then select the new IP address and click on 'Save changes'.

 Step 1.             |  Step 2.
 :-------------------------:|:-------------------------: